Best Travel Insurance Companies and Plans

 blueCheck icon

-World Nomads ranks highest overall with a 93 score, combining the best affordability rating (98) with strong coverage across all plan tiers.
-Its Epic plan scores 94 and includes $250,000 in medical coverage, $1 million in evacuation protection and built-in adventure sports coverage.
+World Nomads earns the highest company score (93/100), with a 98 affordability rating and coverage across all plan tiers.
+Its Epic plan scores 94 and includes $250,000 in medical coverage, $1 million in evacuation and built-in adventure sports coverage.

 blueCheck icon

-Generali offers the best value with strong affordability (94 cost score), Allianz Premier provides the best premium plan with maximum coverage limits, and Tin Leg has the best medical coverage with plans up to $500,000.
+Generali offers the best value (94 cost score), Allianz Premier has the highest coverage limits and Tin Leg covers medical bills up to $500,000.

 blueCheck icon